 Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
 Note: Students wishing to repeat the year should contact the Head of the Law School to make repeat arrangements (which may include the option of attending day time lectures).
-Students are eligible for the award of Honours in the first Repeat Year only.
+Note: Final Year students wishing to repeat the year with a view to improving their diploma result may do so only if they have not been conferred.

 - 1. Students retain exemptions, if any, and must repeat all failed/absent modules.
-In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
+In determining aggregation, progression, and the calculation of the award of honours for the Diploma in Law, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
 Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year. - 2.
-Students may repeat the year taking the full 50 credits.
-In determining aggregation, progression, and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
+Students may repeat the year taking the full 40 credits.
+In determining aggregation, progression, and the calculation of the award of honours for the Diploma in Law, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
 Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
-Subject to capacity, all students-whether they have failed or passed-are allowed to choose this option in an attempt to improve their grade.
+Subject to capacity, all students whether they have failed or passed are allowed to choose this option in an attempt to improve their grade.

-In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board,
+In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.